 - You might save time and money as your Pathways experiences help you further clarify and refine your career goals, whether toward this field or away from it, and you avoid taking ill-fitting jobs or grad programs.

 The deadline to launch is the end of first semester junior year as students typically need at least three semesters to complete the Pathway’s requirements.
-Second semester juniors can often gain an exception to begin a Pathway by reaching out to the Pathway’s Liaison with a clear plan for completing the Pathway.

 Academic courses taken before you launch will count for your Pathway, but your PATH courses and official career experience (EL) must be done after launching.

 To launch, you will need to meet with someone connected to Pathways* to talk over the options and be sure you understand what will be required of you.
 Once you’ve done that and made your decision, simply fill out this form.
 It’s strongly recommended that you register for PATH 1100X at the same time that you launch.
+Use this form to add the class at any time in the semester.

 *You can meet with the Pathways Program Coordinator, a Pathways Peer Advisor, or a faculty or staff person on a specific Pathway Team (find out who they are on each Pathway’s page).
 If you have additional questions, email Pathways@wooster.edu or stop in to APEX for Walk-in Wednesday between 1:30 & 4pm any week.